 Winter Magic and Holiday Light and Magic

-It’s Excelsior Springs BIGGEST event of the year!
-Join us for the GREATEST parade, the Lighted Christmas Parade!
-The parade kicks off following the Mayor’s Christmas Tree Lighting!
+Join us for Excelsior Springs’ greatest parade, The Lighted Christmas Parade!
+The parade kicks off following the Mayor’s Christmas Tree and Rooftop Lighting Ceremony.
 Pick a spot on Broadway or Thompson and enjoy the show!
-Parade begins at approximately 6:05 PM.

 Christmas in the Park at Longview Lake

-Now in its 35th year, this magical winter wonderland features one million lights and 175 animated displays, all designed and built entirely in-house by our talented crews!
+Now in its 36th year, this magical winter wonderland features more than one million lights and 200 animated displays, all designed and built entirely in-house by our talented crews!
 Your drive to the Longview Lake Campground begins at the Frank White Jr., Softball Complex.
 Admission is free.
-Voluntary exit donations benefit 39 local charities.
-Since its inception, Christmas in the Park has donated more than 1 million dollars to charities right here in our community.
-Mom Tip: Visit weeknights early in the season to avoid long lines!
+This year’s voluntary exit donations will benefit 40 local charities.
+Mom Tip: Go early in the season, on weeknights for less lines.

 Holiday Lights on Farmstead Lane